 - When the mix comes to a boil, turn off the heat and remove from the burner.
 Let it cool, stirring occasionally.

 - After your fake blood completely cools, pour it in the empty bottle and screw on the lid securely.
-It’s super-sticky (and attracts flies once it’s out of the bottle), but will keep for over a year!
+It’s super-sticky (and does tend to attract flies once it’s out of the bottle), but will keep for over a year!

 3. Zombie pumpkin grave